rune/rune/docs/docs/publishing/cli.md

 dusk create my-game
 ```

-Follow the instructions on the terminal to run the game in mock Dusk app.
+Follow the instructions on the terminal to run the game in mock Rune app.
 The interface is identical to the one described in [Simulating Multiplayer](../playtesting/simulating-multiplayer.md).

 ### `dusk upload` {#dusk-upload}

-Uploads your game to Dusk for publishing, see [Publishing Your Game](publishing-your-game.md) for more info.
+Uploads your game to Rune for publishing, see [Publishing Your Game](publishing-your-game.md) for more info.

 ```bash
 cd my-game && dusk upload